• Skip to main content

 Notes

-While your meat is cooking, let the smoke do its magic and resist the urge to lift the lid and peek.
-Continually lifting the lid makes it harder to control the temperature and lets the heat and smoke out, which means it will take longer for your meat to cook properly.
+• While your meat is cooking, let the smoke do its magic.
+Resist the urge to lift the lid and peek.
+Continually lifting the lid makes it harder to control the temperature.
+It lets heat and smoke escape, which means your meat will take longer to cook properly.

-When purchasing your meat, you can use either beef plate short ribs or a rack of chuck short ribs.
-Do not use beef back ribs for this recipe; they do not have enough meat to smoke, and what meat there is will dry out too quickly.
+• When purchasing your meat, you can use either beef plate short ribs or a rack of chuck short ribs.
+Do not use beef back ribs for this recipe; they do not have enough meat to smoke, and the meat they do have will dry out too quickly.

-A good meat thermometer makes all of the difference in cooking meat.
-It and ensures that it will come out perfectly cooked every time.
-Although you can use an instant-read thermometer, a leave-in thermometer will make your life easier.
+• A good meat thermometer makes all of the difference in cooking meat.
+It ensures it comes out perfectly cooked every time.
+Although you can use an instant-read thermometer, a leave-in thermometer works best.
 It keeps you from having to continually lift the lid to check the temperature.

-We use a Signals BBQ Alarm and Thermometer.
+• We have a Signals BBQ Alarm and Thermometer, which is great.
 It’s a leave-in model that constantly measures the meat’s temperature and the grill at the grate.
-It also connects to my phone via Wi-Fi or Bluetooth, so I set it and forget it.
+It also connects to my phone via Wi-Fi or Bluetooth, so I can just set it and mostly forget it.

 Nutrition